ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 Alternatively, good code editors usually have a way to switch between CRLF and LF when editing files.
 In VSCode and Pycharm, it's on the bottom right.

-Alternatively alternatively, in `scripts`, there is a tool that does this, called `convert_line_endings.py`
+Alternatively alternatively, in `scripts`, there is a tool that does this, called `convert_line_endings.py`.
+In all provided dockerfiles in other examples, this is run automatically on your code, but if anything weird doesn't work and you are on Windows, checking the line endings is one of the first things you should try.

 Here is a small example, that installs ubuntu as a base, and then installs git on unbuntu:
 ```Dockerfile